beetrootpaul/dart-07/README.md

 1. (optional) Install [nvm](https://github.com/nvm-sh/nvm)
 2. (optional) Run `nvm install` to setup proper Node.js version
 3. (once) Run `npm install` to download dependencies
-4. Start PICO-8 and load [shmup.p8](shmup.p8) cart
-5. Run `npm start` to start a watcher which generates minified Lua sources for the game every time a file is changed.
+4. Run `npm start` to start a watcher which generates minified Lua sources for the game every time a file is changed.
 Please be aware all files has to be included (`#include`) manually in the cart's Lua itself.
+5. Start PICO-8 and load [dart-07.p8](dart-07.p8) cart

 Optionally, to build without minification: `npm run watch-and-build-as-is`